Lesson 0: Setup — Posture, Breath, and Your First Sound

 Your first sound

-Cover the thumb hole behind the recorder and the first hole on the front with your left index finger.
-Two holes covered, the rest open.
-Whisper "too" into the mouthpiece and let the note sustain.
+Cover the thumb hole behind the recorder and the first front hole with your left index finger, then whisper "too" and let the note sustain.
 You'll hear B — your first soprano note.

-Whisper "too" at the start of each bar; keep the air moving evenly through the whole note.
-The cursor will count you in twice; the drill loops so you can settle in.
+Whisper "too" at the start of each bar and keep the air even through the whole note.

 When you can sustain your first note evenly for eight seconds, three times in a row, without squeaking, move on to Lesson 1.